partrickJhonson/beef/Configuration.md

 This command can be written in a file and launched with **-r** option to _msfconsole_.
 Usually its easier to just run it in the metasploit terminal.
-Have the settings (host, user, pass and ssl) the same as in the commant
+Have the settings (host, user, pass and ssl) the same as in the config file.

 [[Images/msf1.png|align=center]]